 What is help center software?

-Help center software is a platform for publishing customer-facing self-service content (articles, FAQs, troubleshooting guides, video tutorials), connected to a search or AI layer that helps customers find answers without opening a ticket.
-The category sits between knowledge base tools (where the focus is content) and helpdesk software (where the focus is tickets).
-Most products combine both layers.
+Help center software is a platform for publishing customer-facing self-service content (articles, FAQs, troubleshooting guides, video tutorials), connected to a search or AI layer that helps customers find answers without opening a support ticket.
+The category sits between knowledge base tools (where the focus is content) and help desk software (where the focus is tickets).
+Most modern help desk software solutions ship both layers as one product.

-The job-to-be-done is straightforward: deflect repetitive support tickets, give customers faster answers than email or chat can, and surface gaps in product or documentation.
+The job-to-be-done is straightforward: deflect repetitive support requests, give customers faster answers than email or chat can, and surface gaps in product or documentation.
 SuperOffice's customer service benchmark report puts the cost of a self-service interaction at around $0.10 against $8 to $13 for a live support contact.
 That gap is what good help center software is supposed to widen.
+Self-service options can reduce ticket volume by up to 30 percent when the help center is current and the search actually works.

 The best help center software for 2026